dannyconnell/vscode-split-html-attributes/README.md

 You can set the sort order for your attributes.
 For example, as a **Vue.js** developer, you can make sure your important Vue directives & handlers come first:

 ![AttributeSorting](https://raw.githubusercontent.com/dannyconnell/vscode-split-html-attributes/master/images/AttributeSorting.png)

+### Unsplit Attributes

+If you trigger the extension on an opening (or self-closing) tag that's already split, it will unsplit it back onto a single line.

 ## Usage